kubernetes/kubernetes/docs/proposals/propagation.md

 ### Make HostPath shared for privileged containers, slave for non-privileged.

-Given only HostPath needs this feature, and privileged access is needed when making mounts inside container, we can bind propagation mode with existing option privileged.
+Given only HostPath needs this feature, and CAP_SYS_ADMIN access is needed when making mounts inside container, we can bind propagation mode with existing option privileged, or we can introduce a new option in SecurityContext to control this.

 The propagation mode could be determined by the following logic: